Greasby: Landmarks

 Greasby Cross is an iron cross on a sandstone plinth that was placed in the centre of the village in 1862 to replicate an earlier, possibly medieval, cross on the same site.
 A restored late nineteenth century water pump is on Old Pump Lane.

 Greasby Old Hall on Frankby Road has been a Grade II listed building since 1953.

 It is a seventeenth century sandstone house, although remnants of a possibly fifteenth century timber structure survive within.

 Manor Farm is a red sandstone and brick building with associated barns and are all Grade II listed buildings.
 Manor Farm has a date stone inscription of "IM 1680" and has been previously known as Greasby House and The Manor.

 Governance

 The village is within the parliamentary constituency of Wirral West.
-The current Member of Parliament is Margaret Greenwood, a Labour representative.
+It is currently represented by Labour Member of Parliament Matthew Patrick.

 At local government level, Greasby is incorporated into the Greasby, Frankby and Irby Ward of the Metropolitan Borough of Wirral, in the metropolitan county of Merseyside.
 It is represented on Wirral Metropolitan Borough Council by three councillors.
 The most recent local elections took place on 6 May 2021.